 - Continuing education on health issues (particularly HIV/AIDS and hepatitis).

-Along the same lines, treatment providers are monitored and assessed for delivering quality addiction treatment services as recommended by the Substance Abuse and Mental Health Services Administration (SAMHSA) for outcomes and effectiveness.
-Third party payers, funding at the state and federal levels, and stakeholders are vested interests for providing evidence-based addiction treatments that work to improve the quality of life for those who complete the planned treatment regimens.
+Along the same lines, treatment providers are monitored and assessed for delivering quality addiction treatment services as recommended by SAMHSA for outcomes and effectiveness.
+Third party payers, funding at the state and federal levels, and stakeholders have vested interest in providing evidence-based addiction treatments that work to improve the quality of life for those who complete the planned treatment regimens.

 Finding Support